cryptolok/DeCryKe/README.md

 Moreover, it is possible to use it in emails, websites and even real-time messengers.
 An idea is to transmit the decoy messages and to store the encrypted true messages in a cloud storage.

-This can also protect from rubber-hose cryptanalysis, if one does not possess the tool during the "process", stores the true keys in a secure place and deletes all the traces/logs/evidence of such activity, also the encrypted true message should not exceed cipher's block size (32 bytes for AES-256-CBC), in order not to be suspicious.
+This can also protect from rubber-hose cryptanalysis, if one does not possess the tool during the "process", stores the true keys in a secure place and deletes all the trace/logs/evidence of such activity, also the encrypted true message should not exceed cipher's block size (32 bytes for AES-256-CBC), in order not to be suspicious.

-### How to PoC
+### PoC How to

 For Linux:
 ```bash